Unconventional musicology-based approaches to classical-music performance

 2018–2020

-Beethoven’s Waldstein Sonata with added movements, improvised fermatas and interludes, recomposed cadenzas, and original melodic material from the Landsberg 6 manuscript, together with 9 startling etudes by Hélène de Nervo de Montgeroult, the extraordinary woman who embodied better than anyone that turbulent age of revolutions.
-Piano recital with spoken commentaries.
+Beethoven’s Waldstein Sonata with added movements, improvised fermatas and interludes, recomposed cadenzas, and original melodic material drawn from the Landsberg 6 manuscript, alongside Szymanowska’s surprising Fantasy in F-major and a series of startling etudes by Hélène de Nervo de Montgeroult—the extraordinary woman who embodied, better than anyone, that turbulent age of revolutions.
+A piano recital with spoken commentaries.

 2020–2022

-The thrilling life and unbelievable music of a unique figure in music history.
-Works by Hélène de Montgeroult.
+The thrilling life and extraordinary music of a singular figure in music history, featuring works by Hélène de Montgeroult.

 2021–2023

-A radically different performance of Beethoven “Emperor” Concerto: inVersion by Luca Chiantore with variants and thoroughbass according to the first edition; fermatas, cadenza, interludes, and solos (re)composed from autograph sketches; ornamented timpani and added snare drum parts; and two original melologues, partially derived from the incidental music for Egmont.
+A radically different performance of Beethoven’s “Emperor” Concerto: an inVersion with variants and thoroughbass according to the first edition; fermatas, cadenza, interludes, and solos (re)composed from autograph sketches; ornamented timpani and added snare drum parts; and two original melologues, partially derived from the incidental music for Egmont.

 Private world premiere: Mexico City, December 2, 2021